mlaricheva/multilevel-centering/README.md

-The models were fitted using *lme4* package.
+The models were fitted using *nlme* package.

 Two Level-1 predictors are generated randomly with means of 0.1 and 1.1 and variance of 1.
 Both Level-2 predictors have means of 1 and variance of 1.